MehmetMHY/cha/README.md

 ## Overview

 Cha is an open-source command-line tool that simplifies interactions with AI models from OpenAI.
 It allows users to efficiently engage with powerful language models directly from their terminal, enhancing development workflows.
+Check out the detailed demo [here](https://youtu.be/7zG8iFZjKtM?si=sOenMYNUb7XSWAsi).

 ## Features